How To Start A Blog: The Definitive Guide

 Blogging Tools & Resources

-First things first, in order to start a blog, you need to brainstorm a domain name.
+First things first, in order to start a blog, you need to brainstorm domain names.

-If you can, keep it short (Impossible HQ is much easier to remember than Blog of Impossible Things).
-Unfortunately, most one word domains are taken at this point in time.
-Don’t fear, there’s still plenty of good domains out there.
+If you can, keep your domain name short (Impossible HQ is much easier to remember than Blog of Impossible Things).
+Unfortunately most one word domains are taken at this point in time.
+Don’t fear, there are still plenty of good domains out there.